edabdala/Markdowns/Recess/Recess Health Machine Learning Initiative.md

 Dialer qualification takes all of the info from active accounts and determines if we should call them based on [established criteria.](https://github.com/RecessHealth/Documentation/blob/master/current_scoring_criteria)

-Preliminary data exploration found a few key metrics.
+Preliminary data exploration found a few key metrics described below.
 A data set was imported to Jupyter notebook using the datascience package.

 ```python
 from datascience import *